temporalio/edu-101-dotnet-code/exercises/finale-workflow/README.md

 One of the benefits of Temporal is that it provides SDKs for several languages and you can use multiple languages in the context of a single Workflow.
-For example, you might write your Workflow in TypeScript but use Java or Go for an Activity in that Workflow.
+For example, you might write your Workflow in C# but use Java or Go for an Activity in that Workflow.

 The last exercise in this workshop does exactly that.
 The Workflow